Using Biot-Savart boundary conditions for unbounded external flow on Eulerian meshes: Developed vortex-wake applications

-We observe almost no difference between the boundary conditions and domain sizes for $\text{St}<0.5$.
-The wake is symmetric, and the airfoil produces zero mean lift forces; see Fig.~\ref{fig:deflected_wake_2}.
-For $\text{St}\ge 0.5$, we observe wake deflection on the large domains with the reflective boundary condition.
-Fig.~\ref{fig:deflected_wake} shows the vorticity field generated by the wing at $\text{St}=0.6$, demonstrating a case where the wake history strongly influences the near wake and forces.
-The high frequency and large circulation vortices pair up into vortex-couples, clearly observable on the right panels of Fig.\ref{fig:deflected_wake}, leading to the deflected wake and large mean lift.
-The smallest domain cannot capture this vortex interaction even using the new Biot-Savart boundary conditions, resulting in an underprediction of the wake deflection and the mean lift force.
-However, an intermediate-sized domain using the new Biot-Savart boundary conditions recovers the correct vortex-coupling behavior.
-Fig.~\ref{fig:deflected_wake_2}$b$ shows a \emph{Poincar\'e map} for the lift and drag coefficient of the heaving airfoil at $St=0.6$.
-The asymmetry in the lift, resulting in a net mean lift coefficient, is clearly observed for the large and intermediate domains, while the smallest domain shows almost perfectly symmetric orbits.
+We observe almost no difference between the domain sizes for $\text{St}<0.5$.
+The wake is symmetric, and the airfoil produces zero mean lift forces; Fig.~\ref{fig:deflected_wake_2}(a).
+For $\text{St}\ge 0.5$, we observe wake deflection due to the high frequency and large circulation vortices pairing up into vortex-couples as seen in Fig.~\ref{fig:deflected_wake} for $\text{St}=0.6$.
+Fig.~\ref{fig:deflected_wake_2}(b) shows a \emph{Poincar\'e map} for the lift and drag coefficient of the heaving airfoil at $\text{St}=0.6$, with the asymmetry in the lift resulting in a net mean lift coefficient around $C_L=-1$ for the very large domain with reflection BCs.
+The new Biot-Savart boundary conditions predict wake deflection for $\text{St}\ge 0.5$ correctly, but truncating this sensitive vortex wake causes the space between the vortex couples to reduce, Fig.~\ref{fig:deflected_wake}(c,d).
+Using a domain extending only four chord lengths behind the foil results in a 10-40\% over-prediction of the measured forces, while doubling the domain recovers the correct spacing and forces to within 5\%.

-We expect that in any case where wake history effects are highly dominant, the new Biot-Savart boundary condition will require a domain large enough for this wake to develop ``stable'' dynamics before exiting the domain.
+We expect that in any case where wake history effects are highly dominant, the new Biot-Savart boundary condition will require a domain large enough for this wake to develop stable dynamics before exiting the domain.
 However, we should note that the case of 2D deflected thrust wakes is somewhat pathological, depending on long-range vortex interactions only possible in 2D flows.
 Indeed, experiments on finite foils have shown that these high-lift deflected jets cannot form for finite wings, see \cite{Calderon2014OnWings, Godoy-Diana2008TransitionFoil}.